 Come See Us!

-As you can see, when looking at blue light vs. red light, there are many differences.
+As you can see, when comparing blue light vs. red light, there are a few differences.
 So determining which therapy is right for you will depend on what health issues you are experiencing.
 Here at Avanti Body in Vacaville, CA, and Scottsdale, AZ, we believe strongly in the healing benefits of red light therapy.
 If you are looking to improve your health and your life through red light therapy, give us a call today.
 We can’t wait to see you!

 Frequently Asked Questions

 What is better?
 Red or blue light therapy?

 Different LED colors have varying effects.
 For instance, according to experts, red LED light therapy may lessen swelling and encourage the production of collagen, a protein that is responsible for maintaining youthful-looking skin but declines with age.
 Blue light therapy, on the other hand, is commonly used to target blemishes.
 The blue LED light penetrates the skin and activates the acne-causing bacteria, and when exposed to blue light, the bacteria generate reactive oxygen which helps destroy those bacteria.
 This antibacterial effect can lead to a reduction in acne lesions and contribute to clearer skin.
 It depends on the desired outcome you are seeking as to which is better, but both play a role in your overall wellness.

 What does red light therapy do to your face?

 Red light therapy, when applied to your face, offers a range of benefits that can positively impact various skin conditions and promote overall facial health.
 Red light therapy is a non-invasive treatment that harnesses the power of specific wavelengths of red light to penetrate the skin’s surface.
 When directed at your face, this therapeutic light can effectively address several skincare concerns.
 Whether you’re dealing with rosacea or general facial redness, the calming effect of red light can contribute to a more even and toned complexion.

 How does red light therapy help with stretch marks?